 - By default, the TNC assumes that the contour is a pocket.
-Do not program a radius compensation. - The TNC ignores feed rates F and miscellaneous functions M. - Coordinate transformations are allowed.
-If they are programmed within the subcontour they are also effective in the following subprograms, but they need not be reset after the cycle call. - Although the subprograms can contain coordinates in the spindle axis, such coordinates are ignored. - The working plane is defined in the first coordinate block of the subprogram. - You can define subcontours with various depths as needed
+Do not program a radius compensation.
+In the contour formula you can convert a pocket to an island by making it negative. - The TNC ignores feed rates F and miscellaneous functions M. - Coordinate transformations are allowed.
+If they are programmed within the subcontour they are also effective in the following subprograms, but they need not be reset after the cycle call. - Although the subprograms can contain coordinates in the spindle axis, such coordinates are ignored. - The working plane is defined in the first coordinate block of the subprogram.
+The secondary axes U,V,W are permitted.

-Characteristics of the fixed cycles.
+Characteristics of the fixed cycles